Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

-A theoretical analysis of robustness-accuracy in terms of the benign risk associated with applying randomized smoothing on a classifier trained using noise augmentation for the base classifier is given by Pal, Ambar et al. \cite{b36}.
+A theoretical analysis of robustness-accuracy in terms of the benign risk in accuracy, i.e., accuracy on non-adversarially-corrupted samples, associated with applying randomized smoothing on a classifier trained using noise augmentation for the base classifier is given by \cite{b36}.
 This arises from the observation of improved performance when using a noise-augmented base classifier instead of one without any such augmentation.
 They derive an upper bound for any data distribution used for smoothing, which suggests randomized smoothing harms the classifier's accuracy.
 This practice has pervaded most literature with ample empirical support.
 The paper then suggests certain distributions where smoothing may be beneficial based on the separation regime.
 Also, it suggests optimisation for randomized smoothing, using different noise parameters to train the base classifier.
 They also discuss the theoretical intuition behind this, viz., the empirical observation that real data lies on a lower dimension than the actual data dimension.

-A compositional architecture termed ACES, which aims to tackle this robustness-accuracy trade-off, is introduced in \cite{b52}.
-It decides on a per-sample basis whether to use the robust-but-less-accurate smoothed model or the accurate-but-less-robust base classifier for prediction using a learnable selection algorithm that can again be made robust by further smoothing.
+A compositional architecture termed ACES (\cite{b52}), which aims to tackle this robustness-accuracy trade-off, decides on a per-sample basis whether to use the robust-but-less-accurate smoothed model or the accurate-but-less-robust base classifier for prediction using a learnable selection algorithm that can again be made robust by further smoothing.
 This approach improves the trade-off between robustness and accuracy in current models and can be used as an orthogonal optimisation to other methods.
-This is done in the light of optimising randomized smoothing specific robustness and accuracy using compositional architectures, as introduced and proposed earlier by Mueller, Mark Niklas et al. \cite{b98}.
+This is done in the light of optimising randomized smoothing specific robustness and accuracy using compositional architectures, as introduced and proposed earlier by \cite{b98}.